 - Sincere cooperation, positive attitude and exceptional willingness to assist others

 City of Henderson residents and employees who have gone above and beyond in promoting and living the kindness message (such as, but not limited to, coaches, teachers, students, and community leaders) are eligible for nomination.

 Nominations for the 2018 Heart of the City Award are accepted through October 1, 2018.
-Download the 2018 Heart of the City Nomination Form.
+Download and/or submit the 2018 Heart of the City Nomination Form.

 Heart of the City Recipients